MacroUniverse/SLISCt/README.md

 ## TODO
 * I should define "I" as a spetial class, and implement more efficient "+", "-", "*", "/", etc.
 * replace `error()` macro with `throw()`
+* incorporate "arb" library for evaluation of some special functions, and for multi-precision arithmetic (does not work for windows yet)
+* use BLAS/LAPACK to enhance performance (optionally), and time different implementations (mine, Eigen, MKL)
+* implement column major matrix classes